elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 As you can see, not all the arguments in the block need to be used.
 Ones that don't exist will get set to `nil`.

-Having gotten a bit of a grasp of blocks, we can recall that blocks are Procs, or at least that is what the [[#Procs, blocks and lambdas|diagram]] told us.
+Having gotten a bit of a grasp of blocks, we can recall that blocks are Procs.

 ## Blocks and Procs

-Lets start our exploration of Procs by exploring exactly how blocks and Procs are related and then moving to define what Procs actually are.
+Let's start our exploration of Procs by exploring exactly how blocks and Procs are related and then moving on to defining what Procs actually are.

-I have already stated that **blocks are Procs** but lets prove it.
-We have seen how blocks can get passed in to methods and then called with `yield`, however, there is an alternative way of calling that same block with the method `:call`.
+I have already stated that **blocks are Procs**, but let's prove it.
+We have seen how blocks can be passed into methods and then called with `yield`.
+However, there is an alternative way of calling that same block with the method `:call`.

 ```ruby
 def some_method(&some_block)
   yield
 end

 some_method { puts 'executed_block' }
 # => 'executed_block'

 def some_method(&some_block)
   some_block.call
 end

 some_method { puts 'executed_block' }
 # => 'executed_block'
 ```

-Those two ways of calling the block are functionally identical except for one difference, the block has now been directly assigned to a variable and is accessible as a Proc.
-We can check that it is now a Proc by calling `some_block.class` which will return `Proc`.
+Those two ways of calling the block are functionally identical except for one difference: the block has now been directly assigned to a variable and is accessible as a Proc.
+We can check that it is now a Proc by calling `some_block.class`, which will return `Proc`.
 So what just happened?

-### Procs, Blocks and the Leading &
+### Procs, Blocks, and the Leading &

-When a method accepts the argument `&some_argument` as in `def method(&some_argument)` or just `def method(&)` for that matter, it means the method can receive a block and store that block in a variable. [[2022-09-19#*Block Parameter* - only a single block parameter can be defined and ***must*** be in the last position|I wrote in more detail about block parameters here.]]
+When a method accepts the argument `&some_argument`, as in `def method(&some_argument)` or just `def method(&)` for that matter, it means the method can receive a block and store that block in a variable.

-The basics of what happens here is simply `&` converts a block to a proc and vice-versa.
-Lets make sure that is what is happening.
+Similar to the conversion from a value to a pointer, `&` converts a block to a proc and vice-versa.

-First lets create a `Proc` and a function that accepts a `Proc`.
+Let's write some code to prove to ourselves we understand what is going on.
+First, let's create a `Proc` and a function that accepts a `Proc`.

 ```ruby
 def i_take_a_proc(some_proc)